On regular graphs equienergetic with their complements: Cubic graphs

 \begin{proof} The classification of connected integral cubic graphs were done independently by Bussemaker and Cvetkovic \cite{BC} and Schwenk \cite{Sch} in 1976.
-There are only 13 such graphs, 8 of them are bipartite (listed first in the table below).
-The graphs and their spectra are given in Table 1, taken from the Brouwer-Haemers' book \cite{BH}
+There are only 13 such graphs, 8 of them are bipartite.
+The graphs and their spectra are given in Table 2 (bipartite graphs are listed first), taken from the Brouwer-Haemers' book \cite{BH}.

+Here, if $G$ is a graph with degrees 2 or 3, $G^*$ denotes the 3-regular graph obtained from $G$ adding loops to the vertices of degree 2 (see the rest of notations in \cite{BH}).

 Let us see that no graph $\G$ from the table, except for the graphs $Q_3=2^3$ and $K_3\square K_2$, is equienergetic with its complement.
-Since $\G$ is loopless and 3-regular, the condition $E(\G)=E(\bar \G)$ is, by Proposition \ref{lem delta}, equivalent to
+Note that although $G^*$ has loops, $G^* \otimes K_2$ is loopless by definition of the Kronecker product.
+Thus, since $\G$ is loopless and 3-regular, the condition $E(\G)=E(\overline \G)$ is, by Proposition \ref{lem delta}, equivalent to

-Now, if $\G$ is bipartite (\#1--8), by ($c$) in Lemma \ref{lemin} we have that $\G$ and $\bar \G$ are equienergetic if and only if
+Now, if $\G$ is bipartite (\#1--\#8), by ($c$) in Lemma \ref{lemin} we have that $\G$ and $\overline \G$ are equienergetic if and only if

 Since $m(0)\ge 0$ and $8-n <0$ for $n\ge 10$ we only have to check this condition for the graphs \#1 and \#2.
 For $K_{3,3}$ we have $4\ne 2$ while for $Q_3$ we have $0=0$.
 Hence $Q_3$ is equienergetic with its complement.
-In fact, $\bar Q_3$ has spectrum $\{ 4, 2, 0^3, (-2)^2\}$ and $E(Q_3)=E(\bar Q_3)=12$.
-Furthermore, $Q_3$ and $\bar Q_3$ are non-isospectral.
+In fact, $\overline Q_3$ has spectrum $\{ [4], [2], [0]^3, [-2]^2\}$ and $E(Q_3)=E(\overline Q_3)=12$.
+Furthermore, $Q_3$ and $\overline Q_3$ are non-isospectral.

-Now, if $\G$ is non-bipartite (\#9--13), condition \eqref{cubics} for equienergy now reads
+Now, if $\G$ is non-bipartite (\#9--\#13), condition \eqref{cubics} for equienergy now reads

 by ($a$) in Lemma~\ref{lemin}.
 One can check that this equation is only satisfied by graph \#10, i.e.\@ $K_3 \square K_2$.
-Also, we have $Spec(\overline{K_3 \square K_2}) = \{ 2, 1^2, (-1)^2, -2\}$.
-Therefore, $E(K_3 \square K_2)=E(\overline{K_3 \square K_2}) = 8$ and $K_3 \square K_2$ and its complement are non-isospectral, thus concluding the proof. \end{proof}
+Also, we have $Spec(\overline{K_3 \square K_2}) = \{ [2], [1]^2, [-1]^2, [-2] \}$.
+Therefore, $E(K_3 \square K_2) = E(\overline{K_3 \square K_2}) = 8$ and $K_3 \square K_2$ and its complement are non-isospectral, thus concluding the proof. \end{proof}

-\begin{coro} There are no distance regular cubic graphs equienergetic with their own complement. \end{coro}
+\begin{coro} There are no distance-regular nor distance-transitive cubic graphs equienergetic with their own complement. \end{coro}

-\begin{proof} There are 13 finite distance regular cubic graphs.
-In 1971, Biggs and Smith (\cite{BS}) classified the finite distance transitive cubic graphs, and found 12.
-The remaining one, the Tutte's 12-cage or Benson graph, was found in 15 years later by Biggs et al (\cite{BBS}).
-The graphs and their spectra are given in Table 2.
+\begin{proof} There are 13 finite distance-regular cubic graphs.
+In 1971, Biggs and Smith (\cite{BS}) classified the finite distance-transitive cubic graphs (hence also distance-regular), and found 12.
+The remaining one, the Tutte's 12-cage or Benson graph (which is not distance-transitive), was found 15 years later by Biggs et al (\cite{BBS}).
+The graphs and their spectra are given in Table 3.